 Check the Projector and Power Outlet Locations

-Odds are you already know where you want to mount your projector.
+Odds are you already know where you want to mount your projector, and if you don’t already have a mount, don’t worry because we’ve compiled a list of the top 10.
 That spot on the ceiling is set by the center-line of the screen, which is probably where you started thinking about your home theater setup.
 And just so we’re clear, the projector really should be mounted on the centerline.

 That’s not a problem, though–we have a lot of room to work with when it’s the attic you need to get into…our route can’t be blocked by studs or joists because we’re just going straight up through the sheet-rock.